csiro-auscalval/PyGamma/insar/docs/RunningTheWorkflow.md

 ## Appending new data to a stack ##

-If users have a need to extend the temporal period of their stack, `gamma_insar` does support adding dates **after** the current end date of a stack (a.k.a. extending the end date of a stack).
+If users have a need to extend the temporal period of their stack, `PyGamma` does support adding dates **after** the current end date of a stack (a.k.a. extending the end date of a stack).
 Like much of the post-initial-stack processing, this is largely supported by simply adding a single extra flag to a standard stack processing command - namely `--append`.

 Unlike `--resume` which requires that the stack properties for the command match the existing stack **exactly**, `--append` allows that the end-date of the stack to change as well as for extra source files to be provided past the original end date.